VISHWAJ33T/site/data/blog/the-psychology-of-code.md

 ---
 tags: ['Teamwork', 'Code Culture', 'Best Practices']
 draft: false
-title: "The Psychology of Code: Why We Write Code the Way We Do"
+title: 'The Psychology of Code: Why We Write Code the Way We Do'
 summary: "Ever wonder why some codebases feel clean and inspiring, while others are a mess?
 It's not just about logic—it's about psychology.
 Let's explore how our minds shape the code we write."
 date: 2024-01-21
 images: []